Tableau Data Connections to Databases and Multiple Sources

 Once the data is connected to Tableau, data sorting can be done using the "Sort Fields" option.
 The option is present in the "Data Source" tab.

 Tableau can connect multiple data sources in a single workbook.
-The different data sources can be used to build various sheets and dashboards in Tableau.
+The different Data Sources in Tableau can be used to build various sheets and dashboards.
 In some cases, data sources need to be replaced with updated file.
 Tableau has a data source replacing feature which can replace data sources.
 This feature does not affect the already built visualizations using the old data source.
 It is important to keep or replace all the used dimensions and measures while replacing the data source.

 The data source connected in Tableau can be replaced with another data source.
 The procedure for replacing data source is given as follows.